Emergence of Invariance and Disentanglement in Deep Representations: Learning minimal weights

 Unfortunately, computing $I(w,\D) = \E_\D \KL{q(w|\D)}{q(w)}$ is still too complicated, since it requires us to know the marginal $q(w)$ over all possible datasets and trainings of the network.
 To avoid computing this term, we can use the more general upper-bound

 where $p(w)$ is any fixed distribution of the weights.
-Assuming for simplicity sake that the dataset $\D$ is fixed, so we can ignore the expectation over $\D$, this gives us the following upper bound to the optimal loss function
+Once we instantiate the training set, we have a single sample of ${\cal D}$, so the expectation over $\D$ becomes trivial.
+This gives us the following upper bound to the optimal loss function

 Generally, we want to pick $p(w)$ in order to give the sharpest upper-bound, and to be a fully factorized distribution, \textit{i.e.}, a distribution with independent components, in order to make the computation of the KL term easier.
 The sharpest upper-bound to $\KL{q(w|\D)}{q(w)}$ that can be obtained using a factorized distribution $p$ is obtained when $p(w) := \tilde{q}(w) = \prod_i q(w_i)$ where $q(w_i)$ denotes the marginal distributions of the components of $q(w)$.
+Notice that. once a training procedure is fixed, this may be approximated by training multiple times and approximating each marginal weight distribution.
 With this choice of prior, our final loss function becomes

 for some fixed distribution $\tilde{q}$ that approximates the real marginal distribution $q(w)$.
 The IB Lagrangian for the weights in \cref{eq:variational-regularizer} can be seen as a generally intractable special case of \cref{eq:general-loss} that gives the sharpest upper-bound to our desired loss in this family of losses.